gm-neurips-2020/gm-neurips-2020.github.io/index.md

 ## Introduction
 _Vahab Mirrokni_

+In this talk, Vahab Mirrokni, the founder of the Graph Mining team, introduces Graph Mining at a high level.
+This talk touches on what graphs are, why they are important, and where they appear in the world of big data.
+The talk then dives into the core tools that make up the Graph Mining toolbox, and lays out several canonical use cases.
+This talk sets up the rest of the Expo by introducing common terms and themes that will appear in the following talks.

 ## Application Stories

 #### Modeling COVID with Graph Neural Networks
 _Amol Kapoor_

+In this talk, Amol Kapoor discusses the results of the recent paper, Examining COVID-19 Forecasting using Spatio-Temporal Graph Neural Networks ([arxiv](https://arxiv.org/abs/2007.03113)).

 #### Using Graph Mining for Privacy
 _Alessandro Epasto_